Who Am I?

 I am a PhD candidate at Laboratoire d'informatique de Sorbonne Université (LIP6, Sorbonne University).

-I love travelling, and this photo is taken at Amagiso Onsen in Izu, Japan.
+I love travelling, and this photo was taken at Amagiso Onsen in Izu, Japan.

 In my master's research, I focused on benchmarking and better use of near-term quantum devices, especially IBM Quantum devices.